-When we have been notified of a tenancy terminating we will decide whether the property is to be allocated in line with this policy or if it is to be removed from the normal allocation process in exceptional circumstances as described in Section 15.0.
+When we have been notified of a tenancy terminating, we will decide whether the property is to be allocated in line with this policy or if it is to be removed from the normal allocation process in exceptional circumstances as described in Section 15.0.

 Available properties will be advertised weekly on the These Homes website as well as in the office.
 A copy of the advert will also be sent to other partner organisations including the Local Authority, Citizen's Advice Bureau, Scottish Autism and Women's Aid.
-We will also notify applicants in the local newspaper if we have available properties.
+Applicants can also receive weekly email updates of any available properties that meet their requirements, that they can apply for.